-This document is intended to provide an overall high level insight into how Vhost works behind the scenes.
+This document is intended to provide an overview of how Vhost works behind the scenes.
 Code snippets used in this document might have been simplified for the sake of readability and should not be used as an API or implementation reference.

 Reading from the Virtio specification:

 Virtio devices use virtqueues to transport data efficiently.
 Virtqueue is a set of three different single-producer, single-consumer ring structures designed to store generic scatter-gatter I/O. Virtio is most commonly used in QEMU VMs, where the QEMU itself exposes a virtual PCI device and the guest OS communicates with it using a specific Virtio PCI driver.
 With only Virtio involved, it's always the QEMU process that handles all I/O traffic.